abdusco/abdus.dev/src/posts/monitor-clipboard/monitor-clipboard.md

 ## Clipboard listener in Python

 I've placed `read_clipboard` inside `Clipboard` class, which creates a window and subscribes to clipboard updates.
-When the clipboard contents change, it triggers suitable callbacks with the parsed contents.
+When the clipboard content changes, it triggers suitable callbacks with the parsed content.

-For convenience, you can enable `trigger_at_start` to trigger callbacks with the current clipboard contents immediately after listening.
+For convenience, you can enable `trigger_at_start` to trigger callbacks with the current clipboard content immediately after listening.

 ```python
 import ctypes